raymond98tan/raymond98tan.github.io/_posts/2020-08-27-Build-Project01.md

 Within Cluster 3, there is a low valence level, however, it seems to be more of a mix of love songs with a more energetic, upbeat rhythm.
 Some of the songs within the cluser aren't about love at all though.
 The songs within the cluster are songs I'd listen to on a late night drive, therefore, I'll identify the playlist cluster as that: "late night drives."

 ### Conclusion
 This project was a fun way to explore my Spotify playlist data and learn more about my musical taste.
 With musical evaluation, there's always the problem of human subjectivity to what emotions and feelings a song can create.
-Despite this, I think slowly begin to understand these feelings on a wider scale after understanding each unique listener’s taste.
+Despite this, I think we can slowly begin to understand these feelings on a wider scale after understanding each unique listener’s taste.

 Using K-Means clustering, there were many songs in the clustered playlists that I would have put in their own playlists.
 For example, many lofi songs showed up in clusters 0 and 3, though I would have a separate playlist for them simply for it's genre.
 If done again, I may have created clusters for my individual playlists by the genre in order to see the clusters within that certain genre.

-Thank you for reading this article and I hope you’ve learned something new(and found some new music)!
+Thank you for reading and I hope you learned something new (and/or found new music)!

 The code used for this project can be found [here](https://github.com/raymond98tan/raymond98tan.github.io/blob/master/Raymond_Tan_Build_Project_1.ipynb)!